galeradan/numly/.github/ISSUE_TEMPLATE/1_Feature_proposal.md

 ## Why
 - Share us why do we need to have this feature

-### Value it brings to us
-- State here the reason why it will help us grow

 ### Value it brings to target user
 - State here the reason why it will help the user